Choose another writer in this calendar:

 matriarch.
 Rimbaud's father left the family and from the age of six

-educated in a provincial school until the age of fifteen.
+educated in a provincial school .
 He was an

 outstanding student but his behavior was considered provocative.
 Some

 of his early poems he wrote in Latin and Greek, not just in French.

 After publishing his first poem in 1870 at the age of 16, Rimbaud

 wandered through northern France and Belgium, and was returned to his

 home – filthy and lice-infrested – by police.
 In his

 celebrated manifesto for new poetry from 1871, 'Lettre du voyant'